 4. Avoid Regular Short Journeys

 Regular short journeys can often result in the battery coming under frequent strain.
 This is due to the alternator not being given enough time to recharge the battery to its full capacity.
 If possible, a long drive every so often could do a world of good for your battery.
-Alternatively, you can invest into a car battery charger to totally recharge the battery.
+Alternatively, you can invest into a car battery charger to fully recharge the battery.

 5. Depress The Clutch